Wall Street firms reduce exposure to Chinese telcos as U.S. ban approaches

 China’s foreign ministry has previously said it firmly opposes what it called U.S. abuse of its power to oppress Chinese companies.

-Reporting by Alun John in Hong Kong and Andrew Galbraith in Shanghai Editing by Alexander Smith, Sam Holmes, Simon Cameron-Moore and Susan Fenton
+Reporting by Alun John in Hong Kong and Andrew Galbraith in Shanghai Editing by Alexander Smith, Sam Holmes, Simon Cameron-Moore, Susan Fenton and David Gregorio

 Our Standards: The Thomson Reuters Trust Principles.